 There are 5 tapings provided for wash oil on tray no’s 20, 18, 16, 14 and 12.
-Normally wash oil can be tapped at a temperature of 230oC-240oC which is an optimum and is maintained on tray no – 12.
+Normally wash oil can be tapped at a temperature of 230oC-240oC which is optimum and is maintained on tray no – 12.

 Naphthalene fraction tapped from tray no’s 30, 28, 26 and 24.
 The optimum temperature for Naphthalene tapping is 190oC – 200oC.

-Light oil obtained from the top of the distillation column.
+The light oil obtained from the top of the distillation column.
 The top of the distillation column is maintained at a temperature between 110oC–120oC.
 This light oil consists of smaller amounts of undistilled phenol and water.
-It is then condensed and cooled in twin condenser coolers, which are shell and tube type heat exchangers where vapor is passed to the shell side and water on tube side.
+It is then condensed and cooled in twin condenser coolers, which are shell and tube type heat exchangers where vapor is passed to the shell side and water on the tube side.
 The condensed light oil along with small quantities of phenol and water is fed to separator – 2.

 Separators are used to separate light oils from other fractions ( especially NH3-Water, phenol and water) obtained from the tops of the 1st stage evaporator and distillation column are sent to separator-1 and separator-2 respectively.
-The working and construction of each separator is same.
+The working and construction of each separator are same.
 Light oil is obtained from the top of the two separators, flows to the light oil tank by gravity.
 At the bottom of separator-1, ammonia water will be settled.
 At the bottom of separator-2, phenol-water will settle and both are removed through dip tubes to prevent light oils mixing with them.

 Reflux for distillation column:

 Part of the light oil from the light oil tank is used as a reflux to the distillation column.
 A reflux pump is used for this purpose.
-In order to regulate the flow of oil to distillation column, a control valve is installed.
+In order to regulate the flow of oil to the distillation column, a control valve is installed.
 Based on the temperature of phenol on tray no 48, this control valve operates at the temperature of phenol (185oC), reflux is sent back to the distillation column and the control valve of the light oil tank will be closed.